TrinaKat/Pictionary-Pixels/README.md

 </p>

 ## How to Play
 Clone this git repo and build/deploy to your device(s)!
-We don't have any plans to release it to the App Store as of now.
+It probably won't be released to the App Store :(

 ## About the Game
 Pictionary Pixels is a fun, mobile twist on the game Pictionary.
 When out and about with friends, Pictionary is easily accessible on your phones with no need for any paper or pens!